 - Take air conditioners out of windows and secure windows.

 Is this a sponsored post?: No, we were not paid for this post.
-We simply want to share these useful tips and tricks to help keep all our followers safe while travelling!
+We simply want to share these useful tips and tricks on how to protect your house while on vacation with our followers!